ElektraInitiative/libelektra/doc/tutorials/notifications.md

 Existing I/O bindings provide a good inspiration on how to implement a custom binding.
-Since a binding is generic and not application specific it is much appreciated if you contribute your I/O binding back to the Elektra project.
+Since a binding is generic and not application specific it is much appreciated if you contribute your I/O binding back to the Elektra Initiative.

 ## Logging